krakjoe/componere/README.md

 [![Build Status](https://travis-ci.org/krakjoe/componere.svg?branch=master)](https://travis-ci.org/krakjoe/componere)

+This extension allows the composition and re-composition of classes at runtime.

+This extension also allows monkey patching an instance with a runtime composed class.

-This extension allows the composition and re-composition of classes at runtime, using dark scary magic, but of the kind you might take to production.
+All of this is done using dark scary magic, but of the kind you might take to production.

 API
 ===